Nickwasused/nickwasused.github.io/src/_posts/2022-08-21-raspberry-pi-signal-cli/index.md

 Let's create a temporary directory to store files:
 `sudo mkdir /tmp/signal-cli-install && cd /tmp/signal-cli-install`

-Before starting to download the libsignal source-code, we need to find the matching version code:
+Before starting to download the libsignal source code, we have to find the matching version code:
 `export LIBVERSION=$(find /opt/signal-cli-"${VERSION}"/lib/ -maxdepth 1 -mindepth 1 -name 'libsignal-client-*' | sed -E 's/\/opt\/signal-cli-[0-9]{1,}.[0-9]{1,}.[0-9]{1,}\/lib\/libsignal-client-*//g' | sed -E 's/.jar//g')`

 After that, we download the source code:
 `sudo curl --proto '=https' --tlsv1.2 -o /tmp/signal-cli-install/v"${LIBVERSION}".tar.gz https://github.com/signalapp/libsignal/archive/refs/tags/v"${LIBVERSION}".tar.gz`

-And now we need to unpack the downloaded code:
+And now we have to unpack the downloaded code:
 `sudo tar xf /tmp/signal-cli-install/v"${LIBVERSION}".tar.gz -C /tmp/signal-cli-install/ && mv libsignal-"${LIBVERSION}" libsignal`

-After extracting the code remove the archive as it is no longer needed:
+After extracting the code, remove the archive as it is no longer needed.
 `sudo rm /tmp/signal-cli-install/v"${LIBVERSION}".tar.gz`

 Change into the java directory of the downloaded code:
 `cd libsignal/java`

-We disable some android stuff as we don\`t want to build for android:
+We disable some Android stuff as we don't want to build for Android:
 `sudo sed -i "s/include ':android'//" /tmp/signal-cli-install/libsignal/java/settings.gradle`

 #### 1 GB Ram

-While building libsignal I ran into a problem with the ram usage on the Raspberry Pi 3b, because eventually, the 1 GB of ram would be full.
+While building libsignal I ran into a problem with the RAM usage on the Raspberry Pi 3b because eventually, the 1 GB of RAM would be full.
 This would result in a locked-up Pi that I had to hard reset.
 We can work around this problem by limiting the CPU usage to 1 Core.
 (I don't know if a 2 GB Raspberry Pi 4 can run all 4 Cores.)

 `sudo sed -i "s/cargo build /cargo build -j ${CORE_COUNT} /" /tmp/signal-cli-install/libsignal/java/build_jni.sh`

 ##### Update 08.10.2022

-I could not get libsignal to compile on a Raspberry Pi with 1GB of ram.
+I could not get libsignal to compile on a Raspberry Pi with 1GB of RAM.

 #### Starting the Build